pluralsight/pando/packages/react/README.md

 ## Development

-We utilize a Vite TS/React sandbox to help keep security issues, complexity, and dependency size down which is a common problem when using a tool like Storybook.
+We use a custom Vite TS/React sandbox to help keep security issues, complexity, and dependency size down.

 From the **root directory of the project**, run: